Baked Kale Spinach Artichoke Dip

 Add in the spinach, sour cream, mayonnaise, grated parmesan cheese, salt, and cayenne pepper.
 Mix all the ingredients together.

 Taste and add fresh cracked pepper to taste.

 Stir in 1 cup of shredded mozzarella.

-If you are serving a large crowd, place veggies mixture into a deep 8 x 8 baking dish.
+If you are serving a large crowd, place veggies mixture into a deep 8 x 8-inch baking dish.

-For a smaller group, as we did here, fill 4-(10 ounce) ramekins.
+For a smaller group, as we did here, fill 4-(10-ounces) ramekins.
 Using the back of a spoon to spread it evenly.
 Top with the remaining shredded mozzarella.

 Bake, uncovered for 20 to 25 minutes for an 8 x 8 deep baking dish.

 Or divide mixture among 4 ramekins, place any ramekin onto a baking sheet.